crxssed7/entertainment/README.md

 - [AniList](https://anilist.co): 👑 My choice when it comes to anime trackers.
 Works really well with [Tachiyomi](https://tachiyomi.org) and has a wide variety of clients that you can use.

 ###### Comics
 - [Comic Tracker](https://github.com/crxssed7/comics-cli): A CLI application I developed that allows you to add comics to your collection, and mark certain issues as read.
+NOTE: This project is on hold, and will be converted to a TUI client application for [Kaboom](https://github.com/crxssed7/kaboom-api)
 - [League of Comic Geeks](https://leagueofcomicgeeks.com/): 👑 A comic tracker for both desktop (website) and mobile.
 The website is very nice and clean looking (pity it isn't a PWA), and the new app is really nice to use.
 Major downside is the fact that it doesn't have an API, so cannot be integrated with other applications.
 - [MyAnimeList](https://myanimelist.net): Listed in [TV shows and movies](#tv-shows-and-movies), but I'm also going to list it here as it has the ability to track manga too.
 - [AniList](https://anilist.co): 👑 Similar to [MyAnimeList](https://myanimelist.net).